 Lacking formal training and an office staff, Bobby’s methods involve a lot of trial and error — and a lot of costumes.
-The disguise gags are cute, and Balan is passable in drag.
-But ultimately, Bobby solves her mysteries with her wit and not silly outfits.
+The disguise gags are cute, but ultimately Bobby solves her mysteries with her wit and not silly outfits.

 She’s assisted by a trio of sidekicks: restaurateur Munna (Aakash Dahiya), internet cafe owner Shetty (Prasad Barve), and mobile phone seller Sohail (Tejas Mahajan).
 Their friendships with Bobby are sweet, establishing her as likeable as well as talented.
 They also stand in contrast to her difficult homelife.